rovast/awesome-stars/README.md

 *   [ruanyf/road](https://github.com/ruanyf/road) - 博客文集《前方的路》
 *   [codeguy/php-the-right-way](https://github.com/codeguy/php-the-right-way) - An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative tutorials around the Web
 *   [CodeByZach/pace](https://github.com/CodeByZach/pace) - Automatically add a progress bar to your site.
-*   [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
-As easy to use as an easy thing.

 ## Mustache